michellewl/building_resilience/README.md

  - Look at proportional changes in consumption --> not absolute!
  - Can we comapre similar buildings in different locations to assess behavioural impact?
  - Let's plot the energy usage conditioned on HDD/CDD marginalizing all the other parameters.
+ - Let's add a simple table of correlations of varibales to energy usage

 Challenges/open questions:
 - How do we combine the different climate models?